-Obese people often find it difficult to find physical activities in which to engage.
-Their heaviness makes movement difficult, and they are more likely to suffer from injury due to their weight than their thinner counterparts.
-One arena which does provide obese persons a place to work out successfully is water.
+People with obesity often find it difficult to find physical activities in which to engage.
+Their heaviness makes movement difficult, and they are more likely to experience injury due to their weight than their thinner counterparts.
+One arena which does provide people with obesity a place to work out successfully is water.
 Swimming exercises are often ideal for heavy individuals seeking to lose weight and become healthier.

 Video of the Day

-The benefits of water exercises for overweight persons are extensive.
+The benefits of water exercises for people with overweight are extensive.
 Perhaps most importantly, these exercises are safer for heavy persons to do than typical land exercises.
 The water cushions the joints and is good for the participants' blood circulation.
 The swimming exercises can provide a whole-body workout while burning fat and calories.
-Obese persons also benefit from staying cooled off in the pool so they are able to work out longer than they could in other environments.
+People with obesity also benefit from staying cooled off in the pool so they are able to work out longer than they could in other environments.

-Obese persons need to be aware that swimming does increase the functioning of the heart and lungs, but they should not exercise to the point of strain of these organs.
+People with obesity need to be aware that swimming does increase the functioning of the heart and lungs, but they should not exercise to the point of strain of these organs.
 Beginners need to take it very slowly.
-Fifteen minutes is plenty for those overweight individuals just starting to exercise.
-Also, obese individuals will not experience the weight loss and health benefits they desire unless they couple their new water exercise program with healthy eating in appropriate portions.
+Fifteen minutes is plenty for people with overweight to just starting to exercise.
+Also, individuals with obesity will not experience the weight loss and health benefits they desire unless they couple their new water exercise program with healthy eating in appropriate portions.

 Anyone beginning an exercise program should consult with a physician first.
-This is especially true for obese individuals as they typically have more health concerns than people who are not overweight.
-Once in the water, an obese person should be conscious of not overdoing his workout.
+This is especially true for people with obesity as they typically have more health concerns than people who are not living with overweight.
+Once in the water, a person with obesity should be conscious of not overdoing his workout.
 It is particularly easy to overextend yourself as the water gives you the illusion of being lighter and, therefore, not working out as hard as if you were on land.
 Monitor your heart rate so that it does not exceed your maximum beats per minute which can be calculated by subtracting your age from 220.
 Do not work out in the pool when you are running a fever or feel ill.